PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-07 04:13:51
+Last updated: 2024-04-07 04:14:27
-Random Quote: Love can’t be timed.
-It has to be lived. - Berlin
+Random Quote: If you don’t know who I am, then maybe your best course would be to tread lightly. - Walter White